 Canine Mange - Sarcoptic

 Mange is an inflammatory skin disease caused by mites.
-There are two mange mites that cause skin disease:
+The two mange mites that cause skin disease are:

 - Demodex: most common and live in the root of the hair